 - During his 12-year career in the NBA, Junior Bridgeman never earned more than $350,000.
 Unlike most players, however, he planned ahead.
 He recognized his basketball income would eventually vanish.
 He bought a Wendy's fast-food franchise and learned the business inside-out.
 He became a hands-on owner.
 He expanded from one store to three to six — and then to a small empire.
 Today, twenty-five years after retirement, Bridgeman owns more than 160 Wendy's restaurants and 120 Chili's franchises.
 His company employs 11,000 people and generates over half a billion in revenue every year.
 His personal net worth tops $400 million. [source]

-- Patriots tight end Rob Gronkowski is a shining example of how to handle sudden wealth correctly.
-To date, the 26-year-old has earned over $18 million for playing on the field — and hasn't spent any of it.
+- Patriots tight end Rob Gronkowski — who just retired last week — is a shining example of how to handle sudden wealth correctly.
+The 29-year-old earned over $53 million for playing on the field — and hasn't spent any of it.
 Here are his own words: “To this day, I still haven't touched one dime of my signing bonus or NFL contract money.
 I live off my marketing money and haven't blown it on any big-money expensive cars, expensive jewelry or tattoos and still wear my favorite pair of jeans from high school.” [source]

-- Seattle Seahawks running back Marshawn Lynch has a similar story.
-During his nine-year NFL career, Lynch collected roughly $50 million from his contract.
+- Oakland Raiders running back Marshawn Lynch has a similar story.
+During his twelve-year NFL career, Lynch has collected nearly 57 million from his contract.
 Reportedly, he hasn't spent a penny of that money.
 Instead, he's been cautious to live only off his endorsement earnings.
 Whether this is true or not, Lynch is known to be a good example to his teammates, helping them with their 401(k)s and other financial issues. [source]

 Sometimes superstars who have been poor with money have a flash of insight and they're able to turn things around.
 Former NFL player Phillip Buchanon is a perfect example.
 After watching ESPN's Broke, he realized he was headed for trouble.
 He mended his ways and started managing his money wisely.
 Now he's written a book with advice for other folks who are fortunate enough to encounter a windfall. [source]